 Wealth Watch / Maximizing retirement savings

 A traditional IRA can be used by anyone under age 70 1/2 with earned income.
-Contributions of $5,500 for 2014 ($6,500 for age 50 and older) are allowed.
+Contributions of $5,500 for 2014 ($6,500 for age 50 and over) are allowed.
 Your IRA contributions may be tax-deductible, depending on the amount of your income and your participation in other retirement plans.
-Don't forget that a non-working spouse can contribute to an IRA, as well.
+Don't forget that a non-working spouse can contribute to an IRA as well.

 A 401(k) is an employer-sponsored qualified defined contribution plan that allows participants to make elective deferrals of up to $17,500 in 2014 ($23,000 if over age 50).
 Many companies match participant contributions, making this a very compelling plan.
 Be sure to understand your company's plan specifics, such as the vesting schedule.

 More InformationFact box

 Are you self-employed?

 If you are self-employed or own a small business, you have some attractive retirement savings options:

 One-participant 401(k), or solo 401(k), is ideal if you own a business and you (or your spouse and you) are the only employee(s).
 Since the business owner wears two hats (employer and employee), contributions consist of two parts: the elective employee deferral of up to $17,500 for 2014 ($23,000 if over age 50), and an employer contribution up to 25 percent of earned income.
 (See IRS.gov for definition of earned income.)
 There's an overall cap for all contributions of $52,000 ($57,500 if over age 50) for 2014.
 Note that this plan needs to be established by December 31st of the year for which contributions are made.